Is Psilocybin A Nootropic?

-Microdosing is the process whereby only a very small amount of something is taken, generally far below the normal dosage.
+Microdosing is the process whereby a small amount of something is consumed, generally far below the normal dosage.

-This type of dose is not recommended by anybody except in the presence of professionals who have spent years training to work with these highly potent psychedelic substances (yes they do exist).
+This type of dose is not recommended by anybody except in the presence of professionals who have spent years training to work with these potent psychedelic substances (yes they do exist).

 2-3 grams are often taken to experience hallucinations without going over the top.
 This dose doesn't appear to have much effect medicinally as it's far too high for regular consumption.

 In fact, we develop a tolerance very quickly with psilocybin.
-This is beneficial for this application because with regular consumption there is very little chance of any psychoactive effects taking place to hinder the clear cognitive thought process we are trying to reach.
+This is beneficial for this application because with regular consumption there’s very little chance of any psychoactive effects taking place to hinder the clear cognitive thought process we’re trying to reach.

 How Might Psilocybin Have Nootropic Potential?

 The real question of this article is whether or not psilocybin has nootropic benefit or not.
 Let's begin by following the path it takes within the body...